raii-x/fractone-manual/docs/sequencer.en.md

 Patterns can be arranged on the timeline to create a song structure.

+At the top, the track number is displayed if the track is not muted, or "M" if the track is muted.
 Patterns are displayed as hexadecimal numbers.

 Songs are played and stopped at the cursor position in Arrangement panel.
 The loop section when playing a song is also specified in Arrangement panel.